bigabdoul/pyfileutil/README.md

 ## An object-oriented approach to file management

-The `fileutil` module aims to adopt an object-oriented approach to file management within Python and further leverage the open function by eliminating the use of literal open modes.
+The `fileutil` module aims to adopt an object-oriented approach to file management in Python and further leverage the `open()` function by eliminating the use of literal file operation modes.

 ## The File class